rezaakv/CSP_Search/README.md

 # CSP_Search

+1. Open Terminal.
-Open Terminal.
-Use gcc to compile.
-Run!
+2. Use gcc to compile the C file.
+3. Run!